channeladvisor/qdstoolbox/WaitsVariation/README.md

 # WaitsVariation
 Similar to the QueryVariation tool, compares the Wait metrics for a given query between two different periods of time.

-It can be executed in a Test mode to only return the impact executing it would have. both in Test mode or when executed to perform the actual QDS cache clean operations, the operations's can return an output in different formats:
+It can be executed in a Test mode to only return the impact executing it would have. both in Test mode or when executed to generate the actual report, the operations's can return an output in different formats:
 - One table, containing the detailed results.
 - Stored into 2 SQL tables, with one containing the parameters used (both explicitly defined and default values) and another with the detailed results.
 - Not returned at all.